-ENTRY LEVEL LOW \$10,000 HIGH \$34,729 UPPER LEVEL \$10,000 \$52,000
+ENTRY LEVEL LOW \$10,000 HIGH \$34,729 UPPER LEVEL \$10,000 \$52,000 possible for an experienced civil engineering technician to advance These titles and positions included: to over time.

-The salary range from entry level to upper level showed that civil engineering technicians have much room for economic advancement within their field.
+The salary range from entry level to upper level indicates that civil engineering technicians have much room for economic advancement within their field.

-In the area of career advancement, many firms reported a variety of different job positions and titles that would be possible for an experienced civil engineering technician to advance to over time.
-These titles and positions included: project manager, registered surveyor, program manager, CADD supervisor, plant engineer, Jr/Intermediate Engineer, designer, inspector, survey crew, materials technician, civil engineer assistant, assistant estimator, estimator, chief estimator, draftsman in charge, expeditor, office supervisor, lead technician, and supervisor of field or laboratory supervision.
+In the area of career advancement, many firms reported a variety of different job positions and titles that would be

+Registered surveyor Assistant estimator Estimator

+Program manager.

+Chief estimator CADD supervisor Plant engineer Draftsman in charge

+Jr/Intermediate Engineer designer Expeditor

+Office supervisor Inspector

+Materials technician Lead technician Supervisor of field Civil engineer assistant

+Project Manager Laboratory supervisor

 Many firms also reported offering on the job training to their employees to help enable them to advance to such positions.

-Over 76% of those firms that responded reported that it was not possible to advance to a position as a civil engineer without further coursework, specific.
-It was generally agreed that a civil engineering technician would need to obtain a bachelors degree in civil engineering in order to advance to such a position.
+Over 76% of those firms that responded reported that it was not possible to advance to a position as a civil engineer without It was generally agreed that a civil further coursework. engineering technician would need to obtain a bachelors degree in civil engineering in order to advance to such a position.
 A civil engineering bachelors degree program would require much calculus and math-based coursework that is not present in standard civil engineering technology programs.